google-code-export/fotoslide/readme.txt

 4. Galleries can be created and managed from Media > FotoSlide

 == Changelog ==

+= 1.1 =
+* Fixed admin layout for lower resolution screen sizes
+* Gallery degrades properly when JavaScript is off

 = 1.0 =
 * The initial release